midnightingale/softpaint/README.md

 - speed-based ellipse transformations
 - upload from device (move save button to bottom, new top row -> Link | Upload | Random)
 - responsive resizing of uploaded or linked images
+- fetch images from Unsplash using "sig=" instead of Picsum